lyteword/chspurgeon-tod/volume-7/psalm-148.md

 c) That it is a reproof to those who do not praise God who are actually capable of it.
 "If these should hold their peace, the stones would immediately cry out."

-2\.What is implied in the invitation to innocent beings to praise God.
+2\.
+What is implied in the invitation to innocent beings to praise God.
 "Praise ye the Lord from the heavens.
 Praise ye him all his angels, praise ye him all his hosts": Ps 148:1-2.

 a) That they owe their creation in innocence to God.